“Living by faith includes the call to something greater than cowardly self-preservation.”

 “White Steel” is an abbreviated translation of HML’s nomenclature of “Shirogamiko” 白紙鋼, which directly translates to “White Paper Steel.”
 Likewise, “Blue Steel” is an abbreviation of “Blue Paper Steel,” the translation of “Aogamiko” 青紙鋼.

 While Johnny Walker may be kind sorta yellow in hue, it is definitely not tinted blue anymore than JW Red Label is sangre.
 Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only their labels do.
-If someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one, releasing musical greenhouse gas to entertain the world.
+BTW, if someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one for some fragrant, musical entertainment.